Words by: Family Farm Team

 Ingredient substitutions will change the nutritional information of any recipe—sometimes drastically.
 If you decide to make a substitution, we recommend consulting the USDA Food Composition Databases to view nutritional information for the ingredients you've chosen to use.
 Toppings or “as needed” ingredients are estimated with reasonable expected amount in mind.
 Any ingredients that are listed as optional are not included in the recipe's nutritional information.

 For those who are following a strict keto or low-carb diet, monitoring your net carb consumption can be important.
-The secondary bracketed values in our recipe nutritional information represent a calculation of the total carbs with erythritol removed from the recipe.
+The bolded macro values above our recipe nutritional information represent a calculation of the total carbohydrates (not net carbohydrates), fat, protein, and fiber with erythritol or other sugar alcohols removed from the recipe.
 This practice is followed by many in the keto and low-carb community due to a belief that there is minimal effect on your blood sugar when using sugar substitutes such as erythritol.
 We do not agree nor disagree with this theory: we simply offer the secondary numbers as a courtesy for those who subscribe to this dietary practice.

 Pete and Gerry's claims no responsibility or liability to any person or entity for damages or losses related to, whether directly or indirectly, the recipe nutritional information on this website.